edespino/cloudberry-site/docs/security/client-auth.md

     ```

-The following steps set the parameter values with the Cloudberry Database utility `gpconfig`.
+The following steps set the parameter values with the Apache Cloudberry utility `gpconfig`.

 ### To change the number of allowed connections

-1. Log into the Cloudberry Database coordinator host as the Cloudberry Database administrator and source the file `$GPHOME/greenplum_path.sh`.
+1. Log into the Apache Cloudberry coordinator host as the Apache Cloudberry administrator and source the file `$GPHOME/greenplum_path.sh`.
 2. Set the value of the `max_connections` parameter.
 This `gpconfig` command sets the value on the segments to 1000 and the value on the coordinator to 200.

     ```shell